shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-03-31-cpp-software-design-reading-notes.md

     - std::function is classic example of type erasure:
       - the template parameter is compile time polymorphism and can accept callable signature at compile time
       - after the compile time polymorphism, the signature is determinied, at runtime, std::function object can be bound to any callable time that conforms to this signature
+      - as a result, the std::function itself can accept any signature at compile time and any callable object that is of the same signature type